johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Feature updates

-- **Cancel dialog for `beforeunload` event.** Microsoft Edge has changed the behavior of the cancel dialog for the `beforeunload` event.
+- **Cancel dialog for `beforeunload` event.** Microsoft Edge changed the behavior of the cancel dialog for the `beforeunload` event.
 Calling `event.preventDefault` in a `beforeunload` event handler won't prevent the dialog from being shown.
 Instead, `event.returnValue = ''` needs to be called in the `beforeunload` event handler to prevent the cancel dialog.
 The [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies?branch=main#beforeunloadeventcancelbypreventdefaultenabled) policy is obsolete and no longer works after Microsoft Edge version 130.

 - **Changes to Kyber.** The Kyber algorithm was standardized with minor technical changes and renamed to the Module Lattice Key Encapsulation Mechanism (ML-KEM).
 ML-KEM is implemented in the BoringSSL cryptography library, which allows for it to be deployed and utilized by services that depend on this library.